« Velvet Fig | Main | Turning Back Time »

 So, is Hudson going to get to see the river that was named after him?

-My name is Suzonne Stirling.
-I'm a professional crafter, wife, and mother and I live and create in New Orleans.
-I write about all the facets of my creative life, both personal and professional, though like most Southerners, I reserve the right to digress.
+I'm a professional magazine stylist and crafter, wife and mother and I live and create in New Orleans.
+I write about all the facets of my creative life here, both personal and professional, though like most Southerners, I reserve the right to digress.

 Bookmark and Share